-Industrial Reits Standardize Key Property Metrics
+INDUSTRIAL REITS STANDARDIZE KEY PROPERTY METRICS

 All Industrial REIT Group members will align their non-GAAP metrics with these methodologies when the metric is disclosed.
-These methodologies are incorporated in First Industrial's 2025 guidance and are not expected to have a material impact on First Industrial's non-GAAP metrics for periods prior to 2025.
+These methodologies are incorporated in STAG Industrial's 2025 guidance and are not expected to have a material impact on STAG Industrial's non-GAAP metrics for periods prior to 2025.

 While minor differences may remain in calculation methods or terminology, the shared goal is to enhance consistency and comparability across the sector.